Lesley Forrester Research Group

 We have developed an efficient protocol to generate monocytes and mature macrophages from human PSCs pluripotent stem and have established a number of collaborations to study the role of macrophages in disease including liver fibrosis, arthritis and cancer.

-Antonella Fidanza (Postdoc)
+Antonella Fidanza (Senior Research Fellow)

 Shyam Sushama Jose (Postdoctoral Researcher)